siacavazzi/Cassini-Project/README.md

 * TRUE
 * FALSE

+Note: this is a spreadsheet and can accept multiple entries.
+Upon finishing one the program will move on to the next.

+6. Create a folder in the main directory called output.
+This is where processed images will be placed.

-6. Run main.py - note: it may take a while to finish.
+7. Run main.py - note: it may take a while to finish.
 Data is place into an output folder.

 # Data Sources